himanshusisodiya1221/Consumer-Awareness-and-Behaviour-Towards-green-marketing-/README.md

+I am himanshu Sisodiya and my group members are prabhav tamrakar and Anchal singh and our project is
 # Consumer Awareness and Behaviour Towards Green Marketing

 This project explores consumer awareness and behavior patterns related to green marketing initiatives.